adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

     }
 ```

+!!! tip "Registering without Tags"
+    You can also register without tags using the commented-out single line of code `push.RegisterAsync(registrationId);`

 You should call `RegisterForPushNotifications()` whenever you feel that the definition of the push endpoint
 should change.
 In my application, I added the registration after the `LoginAsync()` method in the
 `ViewModels\EntryPageViewModel.cs` file: